The Noom app has fast become one of the most popular choices on both iOS and Android platforms.

 From all the reviews that I’ve read, and by chatting with several hundred users in Facebook groups, it does look like Noom has struck a really good balance between functionality and motivation.

-I would suggest that you download it and take advantage of the free 14-day trial period for coaching.
+I would suggest that you download it and take advantage of the 14-day trial period for coaching for $1.